imixs/imixs-jsf-example/README.md

 The sample application provides a simple workflow model for a 'Ticket-Management'.
 This workflow is available in the file /src/workflow/ticket.bpmn.
 You can load the bpmn model using the [Imixs-BPMN Modeling Tool](https://www.imixs.org/doc/modelling/index.html).

+The example also includes a Docker container to start the application out of the box.
+See the section [Docker](#docker-1) below.

 ## 1. Build the Application

 The Imixs-jsf-example  is based on Maven to build the project from sources, check out the sources from Github and run the maven command: